rwblokzijl/stablecoin-survey/paper.md

 Before we get to the techniques used for stabilisation some concepts and terms need to be defined.
 In this chapter we define the purpose and requirements of money.
-We define what it means for a currency to be stable, and what it means for a currency to be collateralised.
+We define what it means for a currency to be stable, and what it means for a currency to be collateralized.

 ## The purpose of money and the requirements of a stablecoin